EXL/2048/doc/MemoryConsumption.md

 3. By using `showmem -P $PID` command on QNX.
 4. By using `ps aux` command on NeXTSTEP.
 5. By using `ps aux` and `top` commands on Mac OS X.
-6. In the "Apple Menu" => "About This Computer..." monitor on classic Mac OS.
+6. In the "Apple Menu" => "About This Computer..." monitor on classic Mac OS and A/UX.

 *Note: `$PID` is Process Identifier of the executable file.*